-Javier & Lucinda Loya at their Super Bowl party
+Javier & Lucinda Loya rock at their 2017 Super Bowl party.

 Larry Izzo's four Super Bowl rings